Azure/bicep-types-az/generated/network/microsoft.network/2016-09-01/types.md

 ## AuthorizationPropertiesFormat
 ### Properties
 * **authorizationKey**: string: The authorization key.
-* **authorizationUseStatus**: 'Available' | 'InUse': AuthorizationUseStatus.
+* **authorizationUseStatus**: 'Available' | 'InUse' | string: AuthorizationUseStatus.
 Possible values are: 'Available' and 'InUse'.
 * **provisioningState**: string: Gets the provisioning state of the public IP resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.

 ## ExpressRouteCircuitPeering